 As an African-American artist I am particularly interested in faces of the those who have previously been underrepresented in art.
 There is a great wealth of stories to be told in those faces that the art world is just beginning to recognize.

 My studio is my pride and joy!
 After years of trying to carve out spaces here and there it is such a pleasure to have a dedicated space to create.

 I have separate areas for drawing and pastel, watercolor and oil.
 I also have a large table for working on that is “bar” height so I don’t have to stoop if I am standing.
 I have a sofa where I can read and my son can hang out and watch his iPad when he is here.

 Michele Guerra is one of 19 artists included in Figure/Ground, an exhibition on the second floor at Main Street Arts.
-Work from the exhibition can be previewed and purchased through the gallery’s online shop.
 The exhibition runs through October 30, 2020.